marcinbiegun/isf-touchdesigner/README.md

 interact with uniform variables as sliders, buttons, etc. Big kudos for [Vidvox](http://vidvox.net/) for creating it!

-This is a TouchDesigner component parsing ISF-flavoured GLSL code into TouchDesigner-flavoured GLSL.
-Uniform variables are exposes as custom parameters.
+This component parses ISF-flavoured GLSL code into TouchDesigner-flavoured GLSL.

+The workflow is very simple - just connect a Text DAT with ISF source code, it will work and expose defined input variables as custom parameters on the OP.

 This is not a full implementation of ISF but it covers most commonly used features.
 About 80% of compositions from https://interactiveshaderformat.com are working correctly.